Ice use 'skyrockets' by 1000 per cent

 Coffs Harbour recorded a spike in possession by almost 1000 per cent - from about 15 incidents in 2009 to 163 in 2018.

-Acting executive director at the NSW Bureau of Crime Statistics and Research Jackie Fitzgerald described some "spectacular increases" in a number of regional NSW locations including Coffs Harbour.
+Acting executive director at the NSW Bureau of Crime Statistics and Research Jackie Fitzgerald in May described some "spectacular increases" in a number of regional NSW locations including Coffs Harbour.

-The shocking statistics come from a special commission of inquiry into the drug ice commissioned by Premier Gladys Berejiklian.
+The shocking statistics came during this year's special commission of inquiry into the drug ice commissioned by Premier Gladys Berejiklian.

 It found that amphetamine possession in NSW has risen by 250 per cent over the past decade with 1500 users dying from the drug during the same period.